jcraigk/blog/_posts/2024-08-22-devise-to-sorcery.md

 ## Wrapping Up

 In hindsight, the migration process was mostly painless.
 We had to write more code but now all of the important logic is exposed and expressed in our own local conventions - and we understand all of it!
 It'll be significantly easier to debug that next head-scratching bug or upgrade other core packages.
-Onward confidently!

 <br>